ultimate-notion/ultimate-notion/docs/features.md

 Some features that the Notion UI provides are not possible to implement due to limitations of the API itself.

-- creating a [Status] column or updating the options as well as option groups.
-Sending an Status column within a create database call is currently accepted but just ignored, i.e. a database without the column will show up.
+- creating a [Status] property or updating the options as well as option groups.
+Sending an Status property within a create database call is currently accepted but just ignored, i.e. a database without the property will show up.
-- creating a [Unique ID] column or updating its properties like the prefix.
-This column type is not even mentioned as one of the [database properties].
+- creating a [Unique ID] property or updating its properties like the prefix.
+This property type is not even mentioned as one of the [database properties].
-- creating a [Wiki database] which has a special [Verification] column.
+- creating a [Wiki database] which has a special [Verification] property.
-- [updating the database schema] with respect to the options of a select/multi-select column, the formula of a formula column, and synced content.
+- [updating the database schema] with respect to the options of a select/multi-select property, the formula of a formula property, and synced content.
-- referencing in a formula expression another formula column, e.g. `prop("other formula")`.
+- referencing in a formula expression another formula property, e.g. `prop("other formula")`.
 Use substitution instead.
 - creating a two-way relation with the same source and target database, i.e. self-referencing.
 The update database call is currently accepted but only a one-way relation created, which seems to be a bug.
 - uploading files as icons or in general uploading files.